mozilla/gecko-dev/browser/extensions/formautofill/docs/heuristics.rst

 Regular Expressions
 -------------------

 This section is about how the regular expression is applied during parsing fields.
-All regular expressions are in `heuristicsRegexp.js <https://searchfox.org/mozilla-central/source/browser/extensions/formautofill/content/heuristicsRegexp.js>`_.
+All regular expressions are in `HeuristicsRegexp.sys.mjs <https://searchfox.org/mozilla-central/source/toolkit/components/formautofill/shared/HeuristicsRegExp.sys.mjs>`_.

 Parser Implementations
 ----------------------